erizov/Professor/semester_3/lecture_12_ml_algorithms/kmeans/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Kmeans is the best solution for all problems" ✓ **CORRECT**: Kmeans has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Kmeans is the best solution for all problems" ✓ **CORRECT**: Kmeans has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Kmeans is too complex to understand"
 ✓ **CORRECT**: Kmeans can be understood by breaking it down into smaller steps